History of Gilgit-Baltistan: Ancient history

-There exists no written record of the region; however, rock art (petroglyphs) and inscriptions are abundant esp. along the Karakoram Highway which have been used to reconstruct a rough history.
+There exists no indigenous written record of the region for its ancient history; however, rock art (petroglyphs) and inscriptions are abundant, especially along the Karakoram Highway, such as those at Shatial, which have been used to reconstruct a rough history.

 Medieval history

 No extant manuscripts pertaining to the history of the region from premodern times have been located.
+A Persian chronicle, Shigarnama, dates to the 17th century and is one of the few sources on the history of the region written prior to the advent of British colonial rule.

-Ḥashmatullah Khan's Mukhtaṣar Tarikh-e Jammun va Kashmir (1939) and Rajah Shah Rais Khan's Tarikh-e-Gilgit (unpublished manuscript; 1941) remain the chief sources.
-H. Khan was a Dogra official, who oversaw the administration of Gilgit-Baltistan and drafted a gazetteer of the entire region, borrowing from official documents, local clerics, epic literature, oral folklore, ruins, etc. Notwithstanding the briefness, his chronologies are internally inconsistent and Dani advises caution in using the material.
+Ḥashmatullah Khan's Mukhtaṣar Tarikh-e Jammun va Kashmir (1939) and Rajah Shah Rais Khan's Tarikh-e-Gilgit (unpublished manuscript; 1941, later edited, translated and published by A. H. Dani in 1987) remain the chief sources.
+H. Khan was a Dogra official, who oversaw the administration of Gilgit-Baltistan and drafted a gazetteer of the entire region, borrowing from official documents, local clerics, epic literature, oral folklore, and ruins, etc. Notwithstanding the briefness, his chronologies are internally inconsistent and Dani advises caution in using the material.
 Despite, it has become an authoritative reference for local historians.
-Rais Khan was a descendant of the Trakhan family and compiled what was essentially a family history.
+Shah Rais Khan was a descendant of the Trakhan family and compiled what was essentially a family history.
 Dani found it to be heavily biased towards the Trakhans and severely contemptuous of neighboring powers.
+Other important sources are 19th-century Tarikh-i-Chitral and Shahnamah-i-Chitral, which primarily deal with the Kator dynasty of neighbouring Chitral, but also the areas which came under its sway such as Yasin, Punial, Ghizer and Ishkoman.

-Early history (Ancient)
+Early history

 There are more than 50,000 pieces of rock art (petroglyphs) and inscriptions all along the Karakoram Highway in Gilgit Baltistan, concentrated at ten major sites between Hunza Nagar and Shatial.
 The carvings were left by various invaders, traders, and pilgrims who passed along the trade route, as well as by locals.
 The earliest date back to between 5000 and 1000 BCE, showing single animals, triangular men and hunting scenes in which the animals are larger than the hunters.
 These carvings were pecked into the rock with stone tools and are covered with a thick patina that proves their age.

-The ethnologist Karl Jettmar has pieced together the history of the area from various inscriptions and recorded his findings in Rock Carvings and Inscriptions in the Northern Areas of Pakistan and the later released Between Gandhara and the Silk Roads - Rock Carvings Along the Karakoram Highway.
+The ethnologist Karl Jettmar has pieced together the history of the area from various inscriptions and recorded his findings in Rock Carvings and Inscriptions in the Northern Areas of Pakistan and the later released Between Gandhara and the Silk Roads: Rock Carvings Along the Karakoram Highway.